-8.1 Writing to public projection stores
+8.2 Writing to public projection stores

-Writing replicas of a projection P{new} to the cluster's public projection stores is similar to writing in a Dynamo-like system.
+Writing replicas of a projection P{new} to the cluster's public projection stores is similar, in principle, to writing a Chain Replication-managed system or Dynamo-like system.
+But unlike Chain Replication, the order doesn't really matter.
+In fact, the two steps below may be performed in parallel.
 The significant difference with Chain Replication is how we interpret the return status of each write operation.